git-bug/git-bug/README.md

 You can now use commands like `show`, `comment`, `open` or `close` to display and modify bugs.
 For more details about each command, you can run `git bug <command> --help` or read the [command's documentation](doc/md/git-bug.md).

-## Interactive terminal UI
+## Interactive terminal UI (status: WIP)

-An interactive (WIP) terminal UI is available using the command `git bug termui` to browse and edit bugs.
+An interactive terminal UI is available using the command `git bug termui` to browse and edit bugs.

 ![terminal UI](doc/termui.png)

 // TODO: replace with less test data ;-)

-## Web UI
+## Web UI (status: terribly WIP)

-You can launch a rich Web UI (terribly WIP) with `git bug webui`.
+You can launch a rich Web UI with `git bug webui`.

 ![Web UI](doc/webui.png)